brannondorsey/apibuilder/notes.md

 - figure out whats up with why `API::check_API_key()` auto returns true.
 - Email Chris about it
 - ~~Make PHPDocumenter documentation (if I am feelin jivey)~~
+- Fix `API::set_searchable()` bug
+- Error handling for if search is performed on a column that is not indexed